 - No special funds are available to the audit Committee for the use by it, of the services of external consultants.

-This deviation is justified by the present composition of the audit Committee, the specialized knowledge and experience of its members, which ensure the proper, legal and efficient operation of the Committee and the fulfillment of its duties in full, so that the use of external consultants services does not become necessary.
-In any case, if the assistance of external consultants was considered advisable and appropriate, in order to further improve the structure and operation of the Committee, it is self-evident that the Company would avail itself of all necessary funds.
+This deviation is justified by the present composition of the audit Committee, the specialized knowledge and experience of its members, which ensure the proper, legal and efficient operation of the Committee and the fulfillment of its duties in full, so that the use of external consultants' services does not become necessary.
+In any case, and in compliance with both the provisions of Law 4449/2017 and the existing Rules of Procedure of the Audit Committee, whenever it is deemed appropriate the assistance from external consultants, with a view to further improving the structure and operation of the Commission, the Company's Management will make available to it all the necessary funds, appropriate resources and infrastructure for the effective performance of its tasks.

-Part C' Remuneration
+Part C'

+Remuneration